-Brown furniture is as classic as it is practical — perfect for kids, dogs and, well life.
-From taupe to chocolate to wood, this easy-to-live-with shade is one of the most popular of all time.
-Make the most of it by pairing it with paint colors that show off its natural charm.
+Brown furniture is as classic as it is practical — perfect for kids, dogs, and, well, life.
+From taupe to chocolate to wood furniture, this easy-to-live-with neutral color is one of the most popular of all time.
+Please make the most of it by pairing it with paint colors that show off its natural charm.

 PPG Pearls & Lace

 Midcentury modern style is known for its minimalist lines and vibrant, earthy colors.
 In its original incarnation, brown goes with vibrant orange, pink, or teal.
 But you can give it a modern, Scandinavian twist by pairing it with black and white.
 Paint your walls Pearls and Lace, a white with a pink undertone to bring out your brown furniture’s wood grain.

 When you think of brown, you probably think of trees, rocks, and the teddy bear-brown hills of winter (or summer, if you’re a Californian).
 When choosing your paint colors, then you can’t go wrong, pulling hues from nature.
 Try a cloudy, creamy white; neutral greige; or dark, leafy green, (Gratefully Grass is a right choice) — or, like this room, a combo of all three.

 What is another natural color that works with brown?
 Any shade that resembles water — in this case, a soothing, teal blue.
 Whether your furniture is light brown or dark, you can’t go wrong with a water-colored blue paint color like Azalea Leaf.

 This image is an excellent example of how updating upholstery color can change the whole color scheme of the room.
 In the previous photo, the teal walls and white upholstery put the focus on the wood tones of the chair and table.
 Here, an oxblood-colored wall, using a paint color like PPG’s Crushed Tomatoes, blends in with the chair’s upholstery and wood tones, making the monochromatic space cozy and warm.